jameslawler/notes/docs/portuguese/verbs/todo/procurar.md

 2. Look for a Solution:

-   - Portuguese: Procurar uma solução - ex: Nós procuramos uma solução para o problema há dias.
+   - Portuguese: Procurar uma solução - ex:Há dias que nós procuramos uma solução para o problema .
    - English: Look for a solution - We have been looking for a solution to the problem for days.

 ## Exercises